zhengshuai1001/JiKouCompany/README.md

 The best way to cheer yourself up is to try to cheer somebody else up.

 Luck is what happens when preparation meets opportunity.

+Adventure may hurt you, but monotony will kill you.